Getting started with MiRoCloud¶

 Prerequisites¶

-- MiRoCloud credentials were sent out to everyone in a separate email.
+- You'll need your MiRoCloud credentials, which were sent to you in a separate email.

 Danger

-Do not try to reset the password you were given, as this will corrupt your account.
+Do not reset the password you were given, as this will invalidate your account.

-If at any point you experience login issues, please notify the teaching team through the Discussion Board.
+If at any point you experience issues logging in, please notify the teaching team through the Discussion Board.

 Logging in¶

-Open your web browser and head to the Consequential Robotics' MiRoCloud hub:
+Open your web browser and go to the Consequential Robotics' MiRoCloud hub

 You should see the following login page: